Tencent-Hunyuan/C3-Benchmark/README.md

 ## 😊 Key Materials

-- Test data location: c3_bench/data/C3-Bench.jsonl
+- Test data location: c3_bench/data/C3-Bench.jsonl or 🤗 <a href="https://huggingface.co/datasets/tencent/C3-BenchMark">Dataset</a>
 - More detailed information about the C3-Bench can be found below

 ## ⚡️ Quickstart